H. S. Lee: Personal life

 Lee met his first wife Dawn Kathleen Glen, an Englishwoman, while studying at Cambridge.
 They had two sons, Douglas and Vivien Leslie, in Hong Kong.
 Glen returned to Britain for good with Vivien after falling afoul of Lee's mother, who disliked her daughter-in-law's penchant for smoking and sports cars.
 Lee married his second wife, Kwan Choi Lin, with whom he had seven more children.
 He named his children after the places where they were born.

 Lee had a grandson named Kenneth Lee Fook Mun, alias Omar Iskandar Lee Abdullah, who was involved in a road rage incident which resulted in the fatal shooting of a female accountant named Linda Lee Good Yew in August 2000.
 Kenneth was initially sentenced to 8 years in prison for culpable homicide in July 2003.
 But subsequently, in March 2005, upon the prosecution's appeal to the higher courts of Malaysia (Court of Appeal of Malaysia), he was found guilty of murder and sentenced to death, which was affirmed by the highest court of Malaysia (Federal Court of Malaysia) a year later.
 However, in January 2008, while awaiting execution, he was granted clemency by the Yang di-Pertuan Agong, leading to his death sentence being commuted to life imprisonment.

 Two of his sons also entered politics.
-Douglas Lee Kim Kiu contested successfully in the 1952 Kuala Lumpur elections while Alexander Lee Yu Lung was briefly in the MCA before joining Gerakan and assuming several deputy minister posts between 1989 and 1995.
+Dato' Douglas Lee Kim Kiu (1924–2022) contested successfully in the 1952 Kuala Lumpur municipal elections whilst Tan Sri Alexander Lee Yu Lung (1938–1999) was briefly in the MCA before joining Gerakan and assumed several deputy minister posts between 1989 and 1995.